Oweoqi/discover/README.md

 An attempt to port the legendary discover scripts to Arch.
-For use with Arch Linux.
 Custom bash scripts used to automate various pentesting tasks.

 ### Download, setup & usage
-* git clone git://github.com/leebaird/discover.git /opt/discover/
+* git clone https://github.com/Oweoqi/discover.git /opt/discover/
 * All scripts must be ran from this location.
 * cd /opt/discover/
 * ./setup.sh